3 Types of Solar Panels (Which Is Right for You?)

 Speaking of solar panel sizes, most solar panels have 60 or 72 silicon cells in them.
 Any more than that and the panel weakens under its own weight.
 This makes the power rating so important, because all manufacturers have to maximize the power output in the available size limits.

-Typically, 300 to 360 W panels (60 cells) are still used in residential applications and 400 to 500 W panels (72 cells) are used in commercial applications.
-However, this is swiftly changing, as people are regularly installing 400+ W panels on homes, cabins and even RVs.
+Typically, 300 to 360 W panels (60 cells) are still used in residential applications, although panels pushing up to 400 to 500 W panels (72 cells) are also not uncommon.
+Commercial solar systems usually use panels between 450 and 650 watts.

 The last couple of decades have seen an incredible boom in solar panel manufacturing companies.
 The result of this is a wide variety of solar panel options to choose from.
 And with all the available options in the 400 W category, it is difficult to shortlist a few panels as the best options, let alone choosing a single panel as the best one.